aya/dpgpid/README.md

 ### keygen

-keygen helps you to generate an ed25519 key in different formats
+keygen helps you to generate or convert an ed25519 key in different formats.

 * Show duniter public key for user "username" and password "password"